JXIong15/20-react-portfolio/README.md

 #### Design

-As with the previous portfolio homework, "good" design is subjective.
-Your site should look "polished."
-Here are a few guidelines on what that means:

-* Mobile-first design

 * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

-* If you want to go above and beyond, try using animations and react component libraries.
-Note that this will _not_ affect your grade, but it may impact how potentials employers gauge your knowledge.

-### React

-Additionally, this new portfolio should be created using React.

-At a minimum, your portfolio should include the following:

-* A `Header` component that appears on multiple pages

-* A single `Project` component that will be used multiple times on a single page

-* Navigation with React Router, dynamic rendering, or another third part router

-* A `Footer` component that appears on multiple pages

-* **Important**: If you use React Router, you will **NOT** be able to use the `<BrowserRouter>` component on GitHub Pages.
-Read the [GitHub note on client-side routing](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing) and the [React Router documentation on HashRouter](https://reactrouter.com/web/api/HashRouter) for more information.

 ### Updated LinkedIn Profile